splexpe/FactionsPro/README.md

 /f top - Shows the /f top usage.

-/f enemy - Enemies with a faction.
+/f enemy <faction> - Enemies with a faction.

-/f notenemy - Undeclare an faction enemy.
+/f notenemy <faction> - Undeclare an faction enemy.

-/f ally - Requests an alli with a faction.
+/f ally <faction> - Requests an alli with a faction.

 /f allyok - Accepts an ally request.

 /f allyno - Denies a ally request.

-/f withdraw - Transfer money from your faction bank.
+/f withdraw <amount> - Transfer money from your faction bank.

-/f donate - Transfer money from your Economy Money.
+/f donate <amount> - Transfer money from your Economy Money.

-/f war :tp - Requests a war with a faction.
+/f war <faction> - Requests a war with a faction.

+/f war tp <faction> - Teleport all faction members to you to start the war!

-/f say - Broadcast a message to your faction.
+/f say <message> - Broadcast a message to your faction.

 /f chat - Toggle on / off faction chat.

 /f ac - Toggle on / off Ally chat.

-/f promote - Promote a player in your faction.
+/f promote <player> - Promote a player in your faction.

-/f demote - Demote a player in your faction.
+/f demote <player> - Demote a player in your faction.

-/f listleader - Lists the leader in your faction.
+/f listleader <faction> - Lists the leader in your faction.

-/f listofficers - Lists the officers in your faction.
+/f listofficers <faction> - Lists the officers in your faction.

 /f ourfaction - Lists the player names currently in your faction.

 /f listfaction <faction> - Lists the player names currently in other factions.

 ## Admin Commands
-/f addstrto - Adds strength to a faction.
+/f addstrto <faction> <STR> - Adds strength to a faction.

-/f forcedelete - Force deletes a faction.
+/f forcedelete <faction> - Force deletes a faction.

-/f forceunclaim - Force unclaims a faction's plot.
+/f forceunclaim <faction> - Force unclaims a faction's plot.

-/f rmbalto - Force removes a faction's money.
+/f rmbalto <faction> <amount> - Force removes a faction's money.

-/f rmpower - Force removes a faction's STR / power.
+/f rmpower <faction> <STR> - Force removes a faction's STR / power.

-TO-DO LIST
-Check out the to-do list here: https://github.com/TheFixerDevelopment/FactionsPro/issues/16

 If you want anything else added, please open a issue.
 Thank you.